-Subject to Italy incorporated companies must demonstrate how the Italian laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022) meeting the conditions set out in this guide, we do not consider Italy's shareholder protection standards to be materially different to our own.
+Italy incorporated companies must demonstrate how the Italian laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022).

-The statutory securities regulator in Italy, namely Commissione Nazionale per le Società e la Borsa, is a full signatory to the IOSCO MMOU7 and Italy meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission.
+The statutory securities regulator in Italy, namely Commissione Nazionale per le Società e la Borsa, is a full signatory to the IOSCO MMOU4 and Italy meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission.
 (Updated in January 2022)

 We are prepared to accept financial statements that conform to International Financial Reporting Standards as endorsed by the European Union for use by European Union companies.
-These must contain a reconciliation statement of setting out the financial effect of the material differences (if any) from either Hong Kong Financial Reporting Standards or International Financial Reporting Standards.
+These must contain a reconciliation statement setting out the financial effect of the material differences (if any) from either Hong Kong Financial Reporting Standards or International Financial Reporting Standards.
 (Updated in January 2022)